 - Alternatively, consider using “night shift” or the anti-blue light feature on your device.
 This has proven to be effective and enables you to use your devices closer to bedtime.

 - Be sure you are sleeping on a comfortable and supportive mattress.
 Trying to find adequate sleep on a broken-down, sagging mattress can make suitable rest difficult to come by.

 SEE MORE: Need a comfortable pillow to help get you a goodnights sleep?
 Check out our Comfort Classic, designed with eco-friendly Bio-Pur® to offer cleaner, more hygienic sleep.

 - Create a set bedtime and wake up time.
 This schedule will help maintain your body’s natural circadian rhythm.

 - Avoid caffeine at least 6 to 7 hours before bed.
 This stimulant can keep your brain active and prevent sleep.

-- Destress before bed with a relaxing bath or shower, journaling, or breathing exercises.
+- Destress before bed with journaling or breathing exercises.
 The cortisol hormone (stress hormone), can prevent relaxation and make it difficult to fall asleep.

 - Keep your bedroom cool and comfortable, between 60 and 67 degrees.